When are You Entitled to Compensation When You Get Injured on Someone Else’s Property in Texas?

 You can receive compensation for your injury sustained on someone else’s property if the property violated a duty of care that they owed you and you can demonstrate the harm that the injury has caused you.
 You may file a claim against the property owner to recover damages caused by the injury in Texas court up until two years after the day of the incident.

-If you were recently injured due to the negligence of a property owner, get the help of the experienced Texas personal injury lawyers at The Queenan Law Firm, P.C.
+If you were recently injured due to the negligence of a property owner, get the help of the experienced Dallas personal injury lawyers at The Queenan Law Firm, P.C.
 We will fight hard to make sure you get the compensation you deserve.
 Call us today at (817) 476-1797.

 Premises Liability in Texas